Can I apply for the Expat Scheme (30% facility) if I come to work in the Netherlands?

 -

-- You previously worked or resided in the Netherlands, and that period ended more than 25 years before the start of your current job.
+- You previously worked or resided in the Netherlands, and that period ended more than 25 years before the start of your current work.

 - In the past 25 years, you stayed in the Netherlands occasionally, for example for holidays, family visits or other personal circumstances.
 And this did not exceed a total of 6 weeks per year, or a one-off period of 3 consecutive months.